MarwaneF98/gemini-math-grader/README.md

  * -i or --input: Path to the original photo of the homework.
  * -o or --output: Path where the graded, annotated image will be saved.
 ## 🧠 How it Works Under the Hood
- 1. **Splitting:** The script slices the original image horizontally into a "Top Half" and "Bottom Half" (with slight overlap) to maintain maximum detail for the vision model.
+ 1. **Pre-Processing:** The script loads the image and corrects any hidden EXIF rotation data (common in mobile phone photos) so bounding boxes map perfectly to the visual text.
- 2. **Prompting:** It sends the chunks to Gemini 2.5 Flash with a strict prompt, forcing the AI to return a validated JSON array containing is_correct (boolean), feedback (short string), and box_2d (normalized coordinates).
+ 2. **Prompting:** It sends the full image to Gemini 2.5 Flash with a strict prompt, forcing the AI to return a validated JSON array containing is_correct (boolean), feedback (short string), and box_2d (normalized coordinates).
+It specifically ignores signatures and plain text at the bottom.
- 3. **Drawing:** Using the Pillow library, the script first maps out where all the equations are.
-Then, it draws thick green checkmarks next to correct steps, and red outlines with wrapped text feedback near incorrect steps.
+ 3. **Phase 1 & 2 (Marks & Stamp):** It maps out the equations, draws Checkmarks and Xs neatly in the right margin, and pastes an opaque "Score Stamp" in the top right corner.
+It registers all these areas as "Occupied".
- 4. **Stamping:** The script tallies the correct steps to calculate a score out of 20.
-It then scans the image using a grid-search algorithm to find the closest un-annotated area (usually near the top right) to draw a red circular stamp with the final grade.
+ 4. **Phase 3 (Smart Routing):** It evaluates incorrect steps and draws text feedback boxes.
+Using a radial search algorithm, the notes dynamically look for empty space nearby, gracefully dodging the stamp, the margin marks, and other notes!
 ## 📄 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it!